suderman/nixos/configurations/bootstrap/nixos/README.md

-# Underscore configuration shared by all NixOS systems
+# Configuration shared by all NixOS systems

 Common defaults I like to use for each system: